 Cacio e Pepe is an elevated, epicure version of adult macaroni and cheese.
 This ancient Roman dish uses very few ingredients which means you want to use the best available cheese, pasta, and freshly ground pepper.
-It doesn’t take very long to come together, but there is a knack to getting the proportions just right – but you won’t mind eating your ‘mistakes’ one bit.
+It doesn’t take very long to come together, but there is a knack for getting the proportions just right – but you won’t mind eating your ‘mistakes’ one bit.

 Cacio e Pepe is made from 5 ingredients so it’s worth splurging on the best pasta, cheese, and pepper you can afford.